The West Australian: Locations

 In 1933, The West Australian moved to the purpose-built Newspaper House on St Georges Terrace in Perth.
 It included an office and publishing plant, and was a prominent landmark in the life of the city and state for more than 50 years.
 Newspaper House was vacated in the mid-1980s for the ill-fated "Westralia Square" redevelopment which was completed in 2012 under the name Brookfield Place.
 The editorial staff was temporarily relocated in a nearby office building.
 Recognised as part of an important heritage precinct, Newspaper House was scheduled for preservation and refurbishment.
 In 1988, larger and more modern accommodation for the paper's printing presses was commissioned in Osborne Park.
 In 1998, the editorial operations also moved to the Osborne Park complex.

 Publications

-In the 1940s and later the newspaper published more than twenty editions of Charles Gardner's West Australian wildflowers.
+In the 1940s and later, the newspaper published more than twenty editions of Charles Gardner's West Australian wildflowers.

 At various stages in its history, the newspaper had a periodicals division that has published calendars, gardening books, and collections of historical photographs.

-In 1954 to celebrate the visit of Queen Elizabeth, a souvenir program was produced.
+In 1954, to celebrate the visit of Queen Elizabeth II, a souvenir program was produced.

+On 27 May 2022, as part the National Reconciliation Week, the paper under the title of Marawar Boodjara, published a special wraparound where the front cover was written bilingually in the local Indigenous language of the area, Noongar and English.
+This was helped by the newspaper's resident Noongar linguist, Alison Nannup.
+This received praised from many quarters including the prime minister.
+This was repeated the next year, on 28 May 2023.

 Photographic archives

-In the 1990s a series of pictorial books from the photographic archives were produced:
+In the 1990s, a series of pictorial books from the photographic archives were produced: